GoogleChrome/lighthouse-ci/docs/configuration.md

 ##### `psiCollectCron.sites[i].maxNumberOfParallelUrls`

-_Optional_ The maximum number of requests to send to the pagespeed insights api concurrently.
+_Optional_ The maximum number of requests to send to the PageSpeed Insights API concurrently.
 Defaults to `Infinity` (all urls sent in parallel).

 ##### `psiCollectCron.sites[i].categories`